snl-dakota/dakota/docs/user/usingdakota/advanced/advancedmodelrecursions.rst

-In ``dakota/share/dakota/test``, test input files such as ``dakota_uq_cantilever_ivp_exp.in`` and ``dakota_uq_short_column_ivp_exp.in`` replace the outer loop sampling with the local and global interval optimization methods described in Section `[uq:interval] <#uq:interval>`__.
+In ``dakota/share/dakota/test``, test input files such as ``dakota_uq_cantilever_ivp_exp.in`` and ``dakota_uq_short_column_ivp_exp.in`` replace the outer loop sampling with the :ref:`local and global interval optimization methods <uq:interval>`.
 In these cases, we no longer generate horse tails and infer intervals, but rather compute the desired intervals directly.

 .. _`adv_models:mixed_uq:sop`: